Distribution Approximation and Statistical Estimation Guarantees of Generative Adversarial Networks: Proof of statistical theory in Euclidean space

-\begin{proof} The proof utilizes the symmetrization technique and Dudley's entropy integral, which can be found in empirical process theory \citep{dudley1967sizes, van1996weak}.
+\begin{proof}[Proof of Lemma \ref{lemma:stat}] The proof utilizes the symmetrization technique and Dudley's entropy integral, which can be found in empirical process theory \cite{dudley1967sizes, van1996weak}.
 We prove here for completeness.
 Let $y_1, \dots, y_n$ be i.i.d. samples from $\mu$, independent of $x_i$'s.
 By symmetrization, we derive

 where $\xi_i$'s are i.i.d.
 Rademacher random variables, i.e., $\PP(\xi_i = 1) = \PP(\xi_i = -1) = \frac{1}{2}$.
 The next step is to discretize the function space $\cF$.
 Let $\{\delta_i\}_{i=1}^k$ be a decreasing series of real numbers with $\delta_{i+1} < \delta_i$.
 We construct a collection of coverings on $\cF$ under the function $\ell_\infty$ norm with accuracy $\delta_i$.
 Denote the $\delta_i$-covering number as $\cN(\delta_i, \cF, \norm{\cdot}_\infty)$.
 For a given $f$, denote the closest element (in the $\ell_\infty$ sense) to $f$ in the $\delta_i$ covering as $f^{(i)}$ for $i = 1, \dots, k$.
 We expand $\EE_{x, \xi} \left[\sup_{f \in \cF} \frac{1}{n} \sum_{i=1}^n \xi_i f(x_i) \right]$ as a telescoping sum as